-- The group did not think exposing "compliance" with the MFA Profile through the SAML metadata was helpful because no existing SP/IdP software is capable of leveraging such information to influence its use of the MFA profile.
-However, the group does recommend that InCommon implement some method of tracking adoption of the profile. - Documentation should be developed (or modified) to provide information about the interrelationship among the four profiles supported by InCommon (Bronze, Silver, MFA, and Base Level).
+- 1. Do not deploy the entity category. - 2.
+Deploy the entity category by providing a process (e.g., a check box in an online tool provided by federations) that allows IdP Operators to self-certify their support for the MFA Profile. - 3.
+Deploy the entity category with a process in which the federation verifies the IdP Operator's compliance with the MFA Profile.
+(The group does not recommend this option.) - Independent of the decision of whether to expose support for the MFA Profile in metadata, the group recommends that InCommon implement some method of tracking adoption of the profile. - Documentation should be developed (or modified) to provide information about the interrelationship among the four profiles supported by InCommon (Bronze, Silver, MFA, and Base Level).
 That information should be linked at the URLs used to identify the profiles. - These profiles are likely to have significance internationally.
 Prior to release, we suggest that InCommon consult with REFEDS to determine if/how the profiles can be made available to all federations participating in eduGAIN.